-The study involves the collection of samples for HPV testing from healthy 18 to 35 year old volunteers.
+The study involved the collection of samples for HPV testing from healthy 18 to 35 year old volunteers.

-Participants for the study are recruited from a number of services across Australia, including sexual health clinics, general practice clinics, community-led Aboriginal Medical Services and family planning clinics.
+Participants for the study were recruited from a number of services across Australia, including sexual health clinics, general practice clinics, community-led Aboriginal Medical Services and family planning clinics.